RoodyWarda/RoodyWarda/README.md

 - 👀 I’m interested in Coding and Not being good at listing things
 - 🌱 I’m currently learning all things coding
 - 💞️ I’m looking to collaborate on ..
 Dont know yet
-- 📫 How to reach me on this GitHub account
+- 📫 How to reach me..
+I guess on this GitHub account

 <!---
 RoodyWarda/RoodyWarda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.